"Update" Year-End Report for 2008 December: |

 (Article appeared under banner headline, at top of first page.)

-Mentions Friends of the Zeiss, The Buhl Planetarium and Institute of Popular
+Friends of the Zeiss, The Buhl Planetarium and Institute of Popular

 Science, and the historic Zeiss II Planetarium Projector.